rafocus/milestone-project-4/README.md

 - For local testing and development, create .env file and include values for these variables: SECRET_KEY, DEBUG, STRIPE_SECRET, STRIPE_PUBLISHABLE, DATABASE_URL
 - Create accounts for Heroku, Stripe
 - Create an app in heroku and add postgres addon, DATABASE_URL will be automatically added to the environment varibales. [help](https://devcenter.heroku.com/articles/git)
-- In Heroku seetings add environement variables for: SECRET_KEY, DEBUG, STRIPE_SECRET, STRIPE_PUBLISHABLE
+- In Heroku settings add environement variables for: SECRET_KEY, DEBUG, STRIPE_SECRET, STRIPE_PUBLISHABLE
 - In command line execute the folling commands:
 $ heroku git:remote -a "your_app_name"
 $ git push heroku master